atcgnu/DisGen/README.md

-# rdclinic
+# DisGen
-rdclinic, a web application for `rare disease`
+A Perl Modue for Disease Genomes Research